GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

     $ cp hbase-site.xml.example hbase-site.xml
     $ vim hbase-site.xml

-You will need to [create a service account](https://developers.google.com/accounts/docs/OAuth2ServiceAccount#creatinganaccount) and download the JSON key file.
+If one is not already created, you will need to [create a service account](https://developers.google.com/accounts/docs/OAuth2ServiceAccount#creatinganaccount) and download the JSON key file.
 After you have created the service account enter the project id and info for the service account in the locations shown.

     <configuration>
       <property>